Tim-Liam-Hill/Acid/README.md

 TODO: change some logging statements from debug to info for easier debugging (getting bogged down in all the debug statements when searching for small things)

+TODO: make a helper function that, given some integer x >= 0 generates all valid function names of length x codons.

 ##### Replacing bools

 The opcodes for 'and' and 'or' are now free for something else, but I am not sure what exactly I want to replace them with.
 Some things that come to mind: